 SCOE's Seal of Biliteracy

-The Stanislaus County Seal of Biliteracy is an earned merit-based award given by the Stanislaus County Office of Education in partnership with the State of California and local school districts.
-It recognizes and honors student attainment of proficiency in English and at least one other world language by high school graduation.
-Appearing on the transcript of the graduating senior, the Stanislaus Seal of Biliteracy serves to verify a student’s linguistic proficiencies to potential employers and interested colleges.
+The Stanislaus County Seal of Biliteracy is a county-level, merit-based recognition awarded in partnership with the California Department of Education and local school districts.
+It recognizes and honors students who attain reading, writing, listening, and speaking proficiency in English and at least one other world language by high school graduation.
+The Seal is officially noted on the student’s high school transcript and serves as verification of their linguistic expertise to potential employers and colleges.

 Students are responsible for proactively researching, understanding, and successfully completing all the program steps and proficiency requirements to earn the Stanislaus County Seal of Biliteracy award.